 There are also a range of scholarships that could help you meet all or part of your course fees and expenses.

-If you're studying a Diploma or higher level course, you may also qualify for the Commonwealth Government student loan scheme known as VET FEE-HELP.
+If you're studying a Diploma or higher level course, you may also qualify for the Commonwealth Government student loan scheme known as VET Student Loans.
 This means you could study now and pay later.

 Degree students have access to the Commonwealth Government FEE-HELP loan scheme.